fEst1ck/coverage-playground/README.md

 - `-i, --input-dir <DIR>`: Directory containing initial seed files
 - `-o, --output-dir <DIR>`: Output directory where findings will be saved
-- `-c, --coverage-type <TYPE>`: Coverage type to use (default: "block")
+- `-c, --coverage-type <METRICS>`: Comma-separated list of coverage metrics to track (block, edge, path)
-  - Supported types: "block", "edge", "path"
-- `-a, --all-coverage`: Enable tracking of all coverage types simultaneously
+- `-u, --use-coverage <METRICS>`: Comma-separated list of coverage metrics used to provide feedbacks to the fuzzer (block, edge, path)
 - `-- <target_program> [args...]`: Target program and its arguments

 ### Input Modes